cvxgrp/pymde/doc/source/index.rst

 object.
 The embeddings are designed to minimally distort relationships between pairs of items, while possibly satisfying some constraints.

-PyMDE can be used to:
+You can use PyMDE to:

 * visualize datasets, small or large;
 * generate feature vectors for supervised learning;